• Skip to primary navigation

 1 The similarity between brine and marinade

-Marinating and brining are similar in the sense that with both processes, you coat the meat in a liquid concoction.
+Marinating and brining are similar in that you coat the meat in a liquid concoction with both processes.

 2 Moisture versus flavor

-To fully appreciate the differences between the two procedures, we need to delve into each a little further.
+To fully appreciate the differences between the two procedures, we must delve into each further.

 How marinades work